-- 5. Review the audit events using one of these methods: - View Reputation Audits for user Select a user and click View Reputation Audits for user.
+- e) Review the audit events using one of these methods: - View Reputation Audits for user Select a user and click View Reputation Audits for user.
 This selection queries the audit for the host process name and the overall confidence score.
 Only the selected user is included in the results. - View Reputation Audits Select an audit event and click View Reputation Audits.
 This selection queries the audit for the host process name and the overall confidence score.
 All users are included in the results.

-Tip: The reputation audits are generated only for executables that have a correlation ID
+Tip: The reputation audits are generated only for executables that have a correlation ID b) Double-click Host_heuristic or Host_evidence to view more details in the EIA Heuristic Report Viewer window.

-- View Audit Select an audit event and click View Audit.
-This selection displays the session audit. - 6.
-In the Firewall Audit window, select an audit event and click Get Evidence. - 7.
-Select an audit event and double-click to view the details in the Firewall Audit Event Viewer window.
+- · View Audit Select an audit event and click View Audit.
+This selection displays the session audit. - f) In the Firewall Audit window, select an audit event and click Get Evidence. - g) Select an audit event and double-click to view the details in the Firewall Audit Event Viewer window.